httpRick/lockpick/README.md

 ```
 onClientPlayerStoplockpicking
 This event triggers when the player stop the mechanic
-parameters
-``
-boolean success
+parameters: boolean success

-``
-success means whether the player has opened the lock
+success - means whether the player has opened the lock
 ```

 =========================================================================